betteriot/betteriot-principles/README.md

     Assessment criteria: TODO

-### 15. The organisation SHOULD offer users the ability to export their data.
+### 15. The vendor SHOULD offer users the ability to export their data.

     Assessment criteria: TODO

 ## Transparency

-### 16. The organisation MUST make explicit to the user what the implications of substantially changing usage of the device are.
+### 16. The vendor MUST make explicit to the user what the implications of substantially changing usage of the device are.

     Assessment criteria: Include on product or packaging.
 Use our labelling system.

-### 17. The organisation MUST be explicit as to the expected duration of terms of service
+### 17. The vendor MUST be explicit as to the expected duration of terms of service

     Assessment criteria: Include on product or packaging.
 Use our labelling system.

-### 18. If the organisation wants to change the length of the term of service, it MUST first ask permission from the customer.
+### 18. If the vendor wants to change the length of the term of service, it MUST first ask permission from the customer.

     Assessment criteria: Terms & conditions changes are communicated to customers and their permission is sought explicitly.

-### 19. The organisation MUST inform the user about firmware upgrades.
+### 19. The vendor MUST inform the user about firmware upgrades.

     Assessment criteria: An automated message should be generated or an alert to remind customers how to implement a change in firmware.

 ## Security

-### 20. The organisation MUST provide at least minimum cryptographic security on its backend & secure configuration
+### 20. The vendor MUST provide at least minimum cryptographic security on its backend & secure configuration

     Assessment criteria:
     The product will be tested to check the following: